PrestaShop/prestashop.github.io/content/news/posts/2024/prestashop-bo-rebrand.md

 While the **new-theme** already incorporated the PrestaShop UI Kit, the **default** theme did not.
 To unify the appearance across both themes, we introduced the `_root.scss` file to the **default** theme in PrestaShop v9, ensuring both themes now share the same design foundation.
 This update involved a substantial refactoring effort, particularly around the use of CSS variables, to standardize and centralize design elements.

-## Need for Refactoring
+## Need for refactoring

-Updating both themes was essential to provide a consistent user experience throughout the back office.
+Updating both themes was essential to providing a consistent user experience throughout the back office.
 This harmonization effort focused on integrating CSS variables from the UI Kit, offering a centralized method to define design elements like colors, backgrounds, and shadows.
-The `_root.scss` file serves as a single source of truth for these variables, enabling efficient application of styles across both themes.
+The `_root.scss` file serves as a single source of truth for these variables, enabling efficient application style across both themes.

-## Developer Tool for the Default Theme
+## Developer tool for the default theme

 To assist developers in visualizing these changes, we have created a tool that showcases the components in the default theme, which, unlike the new-theme, does not include the full UI Kit.